martypdx/callback.js/README.md

 	f(input, cb)

 For functions that have no input arguments, or more than one argument, see `pass` and `add`.
+If you need to modify the results passed on input parameters to the original asynchronous function, see `adapt`.

 ## then ( [f1, [f2, [...]],] cb )